History, geography scores dip on Nation's Report Card - KVIA

 History, geography scores dip on Nation’s Report Card

-The latest Nation’s Report Card gives eighth-grade students unsatisfactory marks in U.S. history, geography and civics.
+The latest Nation’s Report Card shows eighth-graders’ scores in U.S. history and geography declining since 2014, results Education Secretary Betsy DeVos on Thursday called “stark and inexcusable.”

+Civics scores on the 2018 assessments were the same as in the last round of tests four years earlier, the newly released results show.

-The assessments, given for the first time digitally on tablets instead of paper, were administered from January to March 2018.
-History and geography scores on the assessments were lower than in the last round of tests in 2014 and civics scores didn’t move, according to results of the National Assessment of Educational Progress released Thursday.
+The assessments, given for the first time digitally on tablets instead of paper, were administered to 42,700 eighth-grade students in 780 public and private schools across the nation.

 Also troubling, administrators said, was that lower-performing students lost more ground than middle- and higher-performing students, mirroring a pattern seen in recent reading and math scores.
 The problem is likely to be made worse by the loss of class time caused by the coronavirus, which is expected to have a greater impact on lower-performing students.

-The pattern “should motivate us all to address the factors behind these declines for struggling students,” said Lesley Muldoon, executive director of the National Assessment Governing Board, which sets policy for NAEP.
+The pattern “should motivate us all to address the factors behind these declines for struggling students,” said Lesley Muldoon, executive director of the National Assessment Governing Board.

 The average U.S. history score was 263 out of 500 in 2018, four points lower than in 2014.
 The results categorized 15% of eighth-graders as proficient when asked, for example, to explain the significance of certain documents and ideas in American history.
 History scores declined across the board for white, black and Hispanic students, the results showed.